hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 #### Risk Factor

-The final piece of information that influence both **Reserved price** and **Optimal Spread** values is the `risk_factor` or `gamma`.
+The final piece of information that influence both **Reservation price** and **Optimal Spread** values is the `risk_factor` (`gamma`).

 This value is defined by the user, and it represents how much inventory risk he is willing to take.

-The closer the `risk_factor` is to **zero**, the more symmetrical will be orders will be created, and the **Reserved price** will be pretty much equal to the market mid price.
+The closer the `risk_factor` is to **zero**, the more symmetrical will be orders will be created, and the **Reservation price** will be pretty much equal to the market mid price.

 In that case, the user is taking more inventory risk, because there will be no skew on the orders positions aiming to reach the `inventory_target_base_pct`.

-The igher the value, the more aggressive the strategy will be to reach the `inventory_target_base_pct`, increasing the distance between the **Reserved price** and the market mid price.
+The igher the value, the more aggressive the strategy will be to reach the `inventory_target_base_pct`, increasing the distance between the **Reservation price** and the market mid price.

 It's a unit-less parameter, that can be set to any non-zero value as necessary, depending on the inventory risk the user is willing to take.

-> NOTE: The amount of decimal points used on the market price have a considerable influence on the how big the `risk_factor` must be to start having an effect of the **Reserved price** and on the **Optimal Spread**
+> NOTE: The amount of decimal points used on the market price have a considerable influence on the how big the `risk_factor` must be to start having an effect of the **Reservation price** and on the **Optimal Spread**
 > As an example, on a market with 2 decimals (0.01), a `risk_factor = 1` can already have a noticeable effect, while on a market with 4 decimals (0.0001), the `risk_factor` must be at least around 1000 to have any noticeable effect.
-> The only way to find a value for the `risk_factor` is to experiment with different values and see it's effects on the **Reserved price** and the **Optimal spread**.
+> The only way to find a value for the `risk_factor` is to experiment with different values and see it's effects on the **Reservation price** and the **Optimal spread**.

-Given the right market conditions and the right `risk_factor`, it's possible that the optimal spread will be wider than the absolute price of the asset, or that the reserved price will by far away from the mid price, in both cases resulting in the optimal bid price to be lower than or equal to 0.
+Given the right market conditions and the right `risk_factor`, it's possible that the optimal spread will be wider than the absolute price of the asset, or that the reservation price will by far away from the mid price, in both cases resulting in the optimal bid price to be lower than or equal to 0.
 If this happens neiher buy or sell will be placed.
 To prevent it from happening, users can set the `risk_factor` to a lower value.

 #### ETA (Order size adjustment)